CircuitFlyer/Touch_and_Go/README.md

 ## Project Philosophy

 This project developed from a desire to promote interest in electric powered control line.
 The target user groups are the beginner and novice flyers up to the more advanced sport flyer.
-It should adhear to the basic KISS principle, simple to make and use with minimal components.
+It is intended to adhere to the basic KISS principle, simple to make and use with minimal components.
 I wanted it to be easy to program at the field without needing any tools or having to connect to any other devices.
-Based on these ideals, low cost is a positive byproduct.
+Based on these ideals, low cost becomes a positive byproduct.

 ## Instructions